Autodesk-Forge/forge-bim360-modelcoordination-walkthrough/tools/dotnet/src/MCConfig/README.md

 ### Main Menu

-On successfully running MCConfig you will be presented with the following options.
-Option 7 allows you to use the values you obtained from [setting up your Forge App](forge-app-setup.md) to configure you local development environment(s).
+On successfully running MCConfig you will be presented with various options.
+Option 1 allows you to use the values you obtained from [setting up your Forge App](forge-app-setup.md) to configure you local development environment(s).
+Option 4 allows you to set the default environment (`dev`, `stg` or `prod`).
+External users will always typically ues `prod`

 ```
 ----------------------------------------------------------